What is Dewy?

 Use Cases Where Dewy is Helpful

-Dewy is optimal for keeping the latest version of applications running in mutable server environments such as hypervisor-type virtual servers and physical servers.
+Dewy is optimal for keeping the latest version of applications running in various environments:

 Next Steps